-Altogether 4,960 radiographic examinations were made, as compared to 5,004 last year; these consisted of 3,382 in-patients, 885 out-patients and 693 staff.
-Besides radiography the Department made 139 electrocardiographic tracings, mainly on operatives; it also does very fine color photography on all surgical specimens and made 123 slides last year.
-Two student technicians from the Survey Department received training during the year.
+Altogether 4,960 radiographic examinations were made, as compared to 5,004 last year; se consisted of 3,382 in-patients, 885 out-patients and 693 staff.
+Besides radiography the partment made 139 electrocardiographic tracings, mainly on operatives; it also does very color photography on all surgical specimens and made 123 slides last year.
+Two student mainly from the Survey Department received training during the year.

-Volume of work in the laboratory was almost identical to the previous year with 12,429 tests performed and distributed as follows: hematology 4,519, bacteriology 3,565, biochemistry 2,586, blood bank 571, metabolism and lung capacity tests 430, Mantoux tests and B.C.G. vaccinations 366, Public Health 273, histopathology 119.
-There were fewer blood counts and microscopic examinations of sputum smears and gastric contents but some increase in hemo-globin estimation, sedimentation rates, urinalysis, sputum concentration for tubercle bacilli, antibiotic sensitivity and cross-matching of blood.
-Laboratory tests before and after chest surgery are an important part of the work; also cultures for tubercle bacilli.
-The laboratory has recently moved to new, very attractive quarters with better planned working space, more room and improved lighting and clean-up facilities.
+Volume of work in the laboratory was almost identical to the previous year with 12,429 is performed and distributed as follows: hematology 4,519, bacteriology 3,565, biochemistry 36, blood bank 571, metabolism and lung capacity tests 430, Mantoux tests and B.C.G. cinations 366, Public Health 273, histopathology 119.
+There were fewer blood counts and proscopic examinations of sputum smears and gastric contents but some increase in hemobin estimation, sedimentation rates, urinalysis, sputum concentration for tubercle bacilli, ibiotic sensitivity and cross-matching of blood.
+Laboratory tests before and after chest gery are an important part of the work; also cultures for tubercle bacilli.
+The laboratory recently moved to new, very attractive quarters with better planned working space, more m and improved lighting and clean-up facilities.